 What’s the most “stable” Spectra option for back sleepers?

-The Select 13in Firm felt the most consistent under the hips and lower back, especially when turning.
+In our tests, the Select 13in Firm stayed the most consistent under the hips and lower back, especially when turning.

 Which model minimized partner disturbance the most?

-The Premium 13.5in and Premium 14.5in were the quietest in our motion checks, with the 14.5in feeling the most damped.
+The Premium 13.5in and Premium 14.5in muted movement best in our motion checks, with the 14.5in feeling the most damped.

 Which one is best if shoulder pressure wakes me up?

-The Premium 14.5in had the deepest cushioning at the shoulder, followed closely by the Premium 13.5in.
+The Premium 14.5in had the deepest shoulder cushioning for us, followed closely by the Premium 13.5in.